 - Pressure cook the ribs.
 Time to get cooking!
 Fit your pressure cooker with the trivet/rack it came with, then set the rack of ribs right on top of it.
 You’ll add some water (and a secret ingredient!) to the bottom of the pressure cooker, & you’re ready to cook.

 - Finish the ribs on the grill.
 Rather than cooking the ribs entirely on the grill (which can take a while) or entirely in the pressure cooker (which is great, but lacking in those addictively crispy, charred edges), this recipe combines the two for the best of both worlds.
 First, you pressure cook so the get nice & tender, then you toss them on the grill for some quick smoky char.
 While they’re grilling, brush them with your favorite BBQ sauce.
-ALDI has awesome selection of “regional” Burman’s BBQ sauces I’m totally obsessed with – you can choose your favorite style: Kansas City, Memphis, Carolina & more!
+Any tasty BBQ sauce will do – you can choose your favorite style: Kansas City, Memphis, Carolina – whatever you like best!

 Breaking out Steps 4 & 5 is my secret for making these ribs make-ahead friendly.
 Ribs might not be the first thing that comes to mind when you think of “make-ahead” food, but this is one of my favorite parts of this recipe.
 You can pressure cook the ribs up to 3 days in advance, then finish them on the grill at your tailgate party, just before you’re ready to serve.
 To make ahead, prep the ribs through Step 4 of Recipe Directions.
 Check out the Recipe Notes, below, for the exact how-to!